Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations: Wavefunction Theory

 It has been observed that multireference character, interpreted here as the fact that the wavefunction expansion contains more than one determinant of significant weight for some system, does not necessarily imply strong correlation, and the additional criteria of the breakdown of single reference perturbation theory and the appearance of degeneracies were suggested\cite{shee2021revealing}.
 More explicitly, strong correlation could be said to occur whenever the perturbation (the difference between the full Hamiltonian and the Fockian) is larger than the gaps between the Hartree--Fock orbital energies (spectrum of the Fockian)\cite{chan2012low}.
 This could be regarded as an extension of the similar definition within the Hubbard model.
 For non-metallic states, strong correlation would also be implied if the correlation energy is larger than the excitation energy to the first excited state of the same symmetry as the ground state\cite{benavides2017relating}.
 Nevertheless, the multireference character can be used to characterize the exact wavefunction, even if its usefulness for approximate approaches may be questioned.
 This leads us towards a definition of multireference character via the full configuration interaction expansion,

 where $\Phi_I$ are some basis states, typically determinants.
 If any one coefficient $C_I$ dominates (see more later) the expansion, then the associated $\Phi_I$ could be taken as the reference in a single reference (determinant) treatment.
 Thus, multireference character is associated with wavefunction coefficients $C_I$ which for orthonormal basis states are equivalent to the overlap between the exact state $\Psi$ and the basis state $\Phi_I$.
 Unfortunately, this criterion is impractical to decide \emph{in advance} whether a multireference treatment of a system is necessary, and other diagnostics\cite{jiang2012multireference}, such as the one relying on the norm of the singles vector ($T_1$) in a CC calculation\cite{lee1989theoretical} truncated at the level of single and double excitations, were also found insufficient\cite{jiang2012multireference} or even misleading\cite{liakos2011interplay}.
 Metrics relying on natural orbital populations are more promising as they give information about the number of electrons uncoupled by correlation driven processes\cite{head2003characterizing,ramos-cordoba2017local,hait2019levels}.
 The deviation of the one-body reduced density matrix from idempotency has also been used as a measure\cite{lowdin1955quantum,ramos2016separation} and well as measures associated directly with the two-body cumulant\cite{juhasz2006cumulant,kutzelnigg2012separation,ramos2016separation}.
 More pragmatically, the static correlation energy has also been defined as the exact correlation energy obtained from a minimal basis calculation involving valence electrons, the idea being that in such a calculation the most important configurations would be represented, although this approach also needs a hierarchy of approximations to be useful\cite{crittenden2013hierarchy}.
+A few other schemes have also been suggested to decompose the correlation energy into dynamical and non-dynamical parts using simple formulae\cite{mok1996dynamical,ramos2016separation}, and more recently, using cumulants\cite{ramos2016separation}.